 Clearly defining the problem ensures that your MVP is focused and purpose-driven.

-The more you know about your audience, the better you can tailor your MVP to meet their needs.
+The more you know about your target audience, the better you can tailor your MVP to meet their needs.